Need more Leads?

 A 1:1 sales meeting is more than a chance to discuss what’s working and what isn’t.
 It’s also a chance to look for new opportunities for improvement and growth.
 Some sales managers think they don’t have time to do a 1:1 meeting with each rep, but in reality, managers benefit from this process as much as their reps do.

-According to Steven Benson, Founder, and CEO of Badger Maps, “The manager benefits from this regularly scheduled touch-base because it allows them to gather the information they need to update their forecasts for accuracy.
-They can learn which deals are progressing faster or slower than expected, which ones are new, closed, or lost deals.
+According to Steven Benson, Founder and CEO of Badger Maps, “The manager benefits from this regularly scheduled touch-base because it allows them to gather the information they need to update their forecasts for accuracy.
+They can learn which deals are progressing faster or slower than expected and which ones are new, closed, or lost deals.
 The 1:1 meeting allows them to spot areas of improvement for the rep in terms of bettering his or her sales craft.
 Finally and most importantly, the manager can spot patterns that uncover opportunities for improvement for the whole organization.”

-Of course, there are plenty of benefits for reps too, as it gives them a different perspective on the entire process.
-“It’s a great excuse to step back and look at all the deals from a zoomed out view, which inevitably reminds the rep of some deals that need attention,” Benson continues.
+Of course, there are plenty of benefits for reps, too, as it gives them a different perspective on the entire process.
+“It’s a great excuse to step back and look at all the deals from a zoomed-out view, which inevitably reminds the rep of some deals that need attention,” Benson continues.
 “Also, it allows them to spend a few minutes and get a fresh pair of eyes on their territory.
 Salespeople have their fingers on the pulse of where deals are at, how the company is doing in comparison to its competitors, and what the customers want from the company.”

 Another important thing sales managers should be ready to do in 1:1 meetings is provide tools and resources to make their reps more successful.

-Heather Vreeland, Owner of Occasions Media Group shares how she begins each 1:1 meeting.
-“Before I ever get started with what I need, I ask them ‘What do you need from me?’
-I ask what obstacles are they currently encountering with their prospects, and then together we troubleshoot from there.
+Heather Vreeland, Owner of Occasions Media Group, shares how she begins each 1:1 meeting.
+“Before I ever get started with what I need, I ask them, ‘What do you need from me?’
+I ask what obstacles are they currently encountering with their prospects, and then together, we troubleshoot from there.
 I want them to start their week with their coach and feel empowered to overcome the inevitable ‘Nos’ of sales so they can charge through without disappointment to the ‘Yeses.’”

 Sales managers can make the most of 1:1 sales meetings by supporting their reps in anything they might need.
 These meetings are about goal setting and accountability, but they’re also for learning about what your reps might be lacking and what roadblocks you can clear out of their paths.